Harry Oakes: Foxcroft Academy

 Oakes graduated from Foxcroft Academy in Dover-Foxcroft, Maine, founded in 1823, three years after statehood, one of the very few public high school "academies" left in Maine.
 The present campus is on the former Oakes farm on outer Main Street on the way to Sangerville, his birthplace.

 Real estate investment in Florida

 After the disastrous Florida Hurricane of 1928 and the Great Depression, Oakes bought 2600 acre of partially developed land in northern Palm Beach County, Florida, from Harry Seymour Kelsey, who lacked the finances to rebuild his shattered development.
-Oakes spent a great deal of money on development of this property, which was later bought by John D. MacArthur, who completed its development.
+Oakes spent a great deal of money on the development of this property, which was later bought by John D. MacArthur, who completed its development.
 It includes most of North Palm Beach, Lake Park, Palm Beach Gardens and Palm Beach Shores.
 Oakes' castle-like home in North Palm Beach became the clubhouse for the village country club.